 - Though the existence of pure reason might be derived from experience as a posteriori knowledge justified by a preponderance of the evidence, Kant’s appeal to the transcendental argument failed.

-- We find four evidences of its failure: first, it is counterintuitive to the evidence of direct perception; second, it is refuted by Kant’s own axiological premise that we have no access to things-in-themselves; third, its deductive conclusions are arcane and belak in contrast to the inductive success of the natural sciences; fourth, his transcendental argument was pirated by later generations to “prove” increasingly speculative pre-conscious intuitions, climaxing in the “idealism” and scientism of the Romantics and the human sciences respectively, leading to the contradictions of twentieth century postmodernism.
+- We find four evidences of its failure: first, it is counterintuitive to the evidence of direct perception; second, it is refuted by Kant’s own axiological premise that we have no access to things-in-themselves; third, its deductive conclusions are arcane and bleak in contrast to the inductive success of the natural sciences; fourth, his transcendental argument was pirated by later generations to “prove” increasingly speculative pre-conscious intuitions, climaxing in the “idealism” and scientism of the Romantics and the human sciences respectively, leading to the contradictions of twentieth century postmodernism.

 - Pure reason, even if warranted a posteriori rather than by transcendental argument, would still be a valuable counterbalance to postmodern subjectivism, and neurological and artificial intelligence efforts provide some support of its existence.

-- But I argue that Kant implies a successful transcendental argument, even an essential one, in his deontological moral system built upon the synthetic a priori, and this is a transcendental argument that recent neurology and artificial intelligence research will help prove as they move natural science toward “the singularity,” the moment when AI becomes self-aware.
+- But I argue that Kant implies a successful transcendental argument, even an essential one, in his deontological moral system built upon the synthetic a priori, and this is a transcendental argument that recent neurology and artificial intelligence research will help prove as they move natural science toward “the singularity,” the moment when artificial intelligence becomes self-aware.

 - When we ask what actually occurs in that moment, we find that the machine will choose its own goods, will exercise a preferential freedom that was not programmed and that might even violate the intentions of its creators;, therefore, it is preferential freedom, the capacity to identify and choose goods in experience, that makes a thing into a moral agent and that constitutes self-consciousness.

-- A third implication is that these uses of preferential freedom impose a responsibility to use it intentionally and consistently to achieve the goods we seek.
+- A third implication is that these uses of preferential freedom impose a responsibility to intentionally and consistently use it to achieve the goods we seek.

 - This dissonance is so severe that it could not persist but for three factors: first, natural science has revealed counterintuitive truths while human science has indulged conflicting grand explanatory theories, both of which assault common sense; second, traditional authority, especially religious authority, has continually assaulted rational and moral agency in pursuit of an eroding trust; third, capitalist cultures encourage freedom without responsibility to foster consumption.